CARES Act Reporting & Compliance

-As of September 30, 2020, Columbus State Community College has directly awarded 4,204 student awards totaling $4,729,484 in grants to cover student expenses for tuition, fees, and emergency relief.
+As of December 2020, Columbus State Community College has directly awarded 5,688 unique students a total of 8076 awards totaling $6,528,900 in grants to cover student expenses for tuition, fees, and emergency relief.

 CARES Act – HEERF - Institutional Reporting and Compliance Notice

 The institutional portion of the CARES Act HEERF funds, $6,281,400, is being used for eligible expenses related to the coronavirus.
-For the reporting period June 2, 2020 (the date of the award) through September 30, 2020, Columbus State has used $821,656 as a stipend for the faculty for additional work completed to transition to remote instruction.
+For the reporting period June 2, 2020 (the date of the award) through December 31, 2020, Columbus State has used $1,845,290.57 of the available award.
+The attached reports provide information on how these funds have been spent.
 The College is continuing to assess how the remaining funds will be utilized for eligible expenses as the coronavirus continues to impact the operations and delivery of services of the College.
 The College has, however, maximized other CARES Act Coronavirus Relief Funds (CRF), awarded to the State of Ohio of which a portion have been passed through to Columbus State, having an earlier expiration date of December 30, 2020, while the HEERF funds can be used for up to twelve months from the date of award.

-In addition, since Columbus State is a Title III institution, the College received an allocation of $621,843 for Strengthening Institutions.
-For the quarter ended September 30, 2020, Columbus State had not yet spent any of these funds.
+In addition, since Columbus State is a Title III institution, the College received an allocation of $629,165.00 for Strengthening Institutions.
+As of December 31, 2020, Columbus State had spent $213,777.90 of the award.
+These funds have been spent on lab fee expenses.
+The college did not charge students lab fees during Summer and Autumn semesters.
+Since lab fees were not charged, these are the expenses were not paid for with lab fee revenue.
 As with the funding above, the College is assessing how the funds will be utilized.